 - Ground pork breakfast sausage – Cook, crumbled, and excess grease drained on paper towels.

 - Flour – Use regular all-purpose or substitute gluten-free flour for gluten-free sausage muffins.
+Similar to gluten-free sausage balls, I prefer using flour, rather than Bisquick, so they are easily adaptable to GF.

 - Sharp cheddar cheese – Substitute any preferred cheese, pepper jack for a spicier flavor or mild cheddar for a more subdued cheese taste.